VIP care: without the VIP price tag

-The majority of appointments are located in the Medical Arts & Research Center (MARC), which is the eight-story clinical home for UT Medicine San Antonio, the faculty medical practice of the School of Medicine at the UT Health Science Center San Antonio.
+The majority of appointments are located in the Medical Arts & Research Center (MARC), which is the eight-story clinical home for UT Health Physicians, the faculty medical practice of the Long School of Medicine at the UT Health Science Center San Antonio.
 The MARC is located at 8300 Floyd Curl Drive.
 The dermatology exams and mammograms are located nearby at the Cancer Therapy & Research Center (CTRC), 7979 Wurzbach Road.

 For more information